Home - 30 Minute Recipes - Crispy Bone-In Chicken Thighs (3 Ingredients)

 Make the best bone-in chicken thighs with just three ingredients.

-• Bone-in, skin-on chicken thighs: Chicken thighs naturally contain more fat than white meat parts (breasts), which adds flavor and helps keep the chicken moist while it cooks.
-Unlike baked chicken breasts, chicken thighs are much less likely to dry out or become overcooked.
-Chicken thighs with bone and skin are often sold in packages in grocery stores.
-You’ll need 6-8 individual pieces for 4-6 servings, totaling about 3 pounds.
+• Bone-in, skin-on chicken thighs: Unlike baked chicken breasts, thighs are much less likely to dry out or become overcooked.
+Chicken thighs have fat under the skin that renders as the chicken cooks.
+That is the *key* to crackling skin and juicy meat.
+You’ll need 6-8 individual thighs for 4-6 servings, totaling about 3 pounds.

 Prep and cooking steps